esl/code-beam-america/_talks/contributing-to-the-erlang-ecosystem.md

 published: true

 ---
-"Lately the Erlang Ecosystem has grown to address many new domains.
+Lately the Erlang Ecosystem has grown to address many new domains.
 But is its community growing enough to support it?
 My experience as a new contributor may shed light on this.

 I'm a 16 year old student who started contributing to the Livebook, Hexpm and Nx projects at 14.
 Since then I've grown from being a raw newbie to receiving funding from The EEF to work on packages that will support Erlang's telemetry implementation.